 Welcome to my academic page!

-👋 I am a graduate of the London School of Economics and Political Science, in Social Research Methods.
-My background includes a Bachelor of Social Science in Political Science and Government from the Pontifical Catholic University of Peru.
+👋 I have a Master’s in Social Research Methods from the London School of Economics and Political Science, and a Bachelor’s in Political Science and Government from the Pontifical Catholic University of Peru.

 Painting of the week: Ivan the Terrible and His Son Ivan (1883-85)

-🔍 Currently, I am a Research Assistant at the Care Policy and Evaluation Centre, LSE, and Researcher at the Observatorio de Reformas Políticas en América Latina.
+🔍 Currently, I am a Research Assistant at the Care Policy and Evaluation Centre, LSE, and Researcher at the Observatorio de Reformas PolĂticas en AmĂ©rica Latina.
 My research focuses on political reforms, public policy, and governance.

 📚 I have also been involved directing academic journals in Latin America such as Elecciones and Politai, contributing to their visibility in academic circles.